AnyChart/docs.anychart.com/Working_with_Data/Data_Tree.md

   );
 ```

-Sample below demonstrates adding data on click on a button
+Sample below demonstrates adding data on click on a button.

 {sample}Data\_Tree\_03{sample}

+### Read

+Data tree item may have unlimited number of data field thus it requires methods for reading data from any field and
+item search through field value. **.get()** method reads required field of an item.
+Sample below demonstrates
+representation of additional information on click on a button.

 ### Update

 Every node in data tree may be updated.
 The node should be gotten first to proceed information adjustment.
 Sample
+below illustrates adding 5 to a value.

 ### Delete